 Disc skimmers function similar to the oil drum skimmer, but uses a series of discs instead of a drum.
 The oil attaches to these discs and is then scraped off and placed into a trough for later suction and disposal.

-Click here to find out more information on how a skimmer works.
+To find out more information on how an oil skimmer works visit our page.

 Questions?
 We can help!
 Call our team at +1-772-646-0597 or fill out our quote request form to discuss your requirements.